Winston-503/ai-rpg/README.md

 ## Prerequisites

-- Python 3.12 or higher
+- Python 3.12 or higher is recommended (works for 3.9+)
 - OpenAI API key by default (could use other LLM providers)

 ## Installation